Webhikers-Interntal-Docs/ACF-creation/README.md

 Fields inside `Section Header`

 ![Section Header Fields](https://github.com/Webhikers-Interntal-Docs/ACF-creation/blob/main/section-header-fields.png)

+In reality, these fields would look like this in the frontend:

 6. If you see any kind of repetitive schema in the frontend, you always must use a field with the type `repeater`.
 Inside the repeater simply put the fields as you would do normally.